 To isolate activity to a specific host, select other hosts' titles on the legend below the chart to hide or return them to the chart.

-Select your choice from the Servers list on the APM Overview page.
+Select your choice from the Hosts list on the APM Overview page.

 |App instance analysis||This chart shows the total number of instances running, along with the concurrent instance load.
 The concurrent instance load is the number of fully busy instances that would be needed to handle the load on the app.
 New Relic bases this on the average app instances value from the App instance busy chart, multiplied by the number of instances you have running.|